Log Buffer #291, A Carnival of the Vanities for DBAs

 Jason Strate is blogging on translating compatibility views in SQL Server to their respective dynamic management objects.

 SQL Server has many facets and behaviors that are often misunderstood and do not always work quite as we may have expected.
 Mark Broadbent has more.

 Mike Hillwig uses xp_cmdshell quite a bit in his environment and shares the experience.

 MySQL for Excel 1.1.0 GA has been released as pointed out by Reggie Burnett.

 Greg Sabino Mullane strongly encourages the use of PostgreSQL.

-Marco Tusa is wondering about Amazon Relational Database Service (RDS), as the time marches on.
+Marco Tusa is wondering about Amazon Relational Database Service (RDS), as time marches on.

-Has it ever happened to you, when attending a party or any other convention, to enter the hall, see a gang of nice people drinking, smiling, laughing, doing small talks, and you saying “hi” to them and in response getting just and empty stare somewhere above your head?
+Has this ever happened to you: When attending a party or any other convention, you enter the hall, see a gang of nice people drinking, smiling, laughing, doing small talk.
+Then, you say “hi” to them, and in response, you get just and empty stare somewhere above your head?
 Igor Babaev asks.